alindulceanu/students_practice/documentatie_ros2/docs/VMBox.rst

  * Multiscreen resolutions.
 Oracle VM VirtualBox virtual machines support screen resolutions many times that of a physical screen, allowing them to be spread over a large number of screens attached to the host system.

  * Built-in iSCSI support.
 This unique feature enables you to connect a virtual machine directly to an iSCSI storage server without going through the host system.
 The VM accesses the iSCSI target directly without the extra overhead that is required for virtualizing hard disks in container files.
-See Section 5.10, “iSCSI Servers”.

  * PXE Network boot.
 The integrated virtual network cards of Oracle VM VirtualBox fully support remote booting using the Preboot Execution Environment (PXE).

  * Multigeneration branched snapshots.
 Oracle VM VirtualBox can save arbitrary snapshots of the state of the virtual machine.
 You can go back in time and revert the virtual machine to any such snapshot and start an alternative VM configuration from there, effectively creating a whole snapshot tree.
-See Section 1.11, “Snapshots”.
 You can create and delete snapshots while the virtual machine is running.

  * VM groups.
 Oracle VM VirtualBox provides a groups feature that enables the user to organize and control virtual machines collectively, as well as individually.
 In addition to basic groups, it is also possible for any VM to be in more than one group, and for groups to be nested in a hierarchy.
 This means you can have groups of groups.
 In general, the operations that can be performed on groups are the same as those that can be applied to individual VMs: Start, Pause, Reset, Close (Save state, Send Shutdown, Poweroff), Discard Saved State, Show in File System, Sort.

  * Clean architecture and unprecedented modularity.
 Oracle VM VirtualBox has an extremely modular design with well-defined internal programming interfaces and a clean separation of client and server code.
 This makes it easy to control it from several interfaces at once.
 For example, you can start a VM simply by clicking on a button in the Oracle VM VirtualBox graphical user interface and then control that machine from the command line, or even remotely.
-See Section 1.18, “Alternative Front-Ends”.

 Due to its modular architecture, Oracle VM VirtualBox can also expose its full functionality and configurability through a comprehensive software development kit (SDK), which enables integration of Oracle VM VirtualBox with other software systems.
-See Chapter 11, Oracle VM VirtualBox Programming Interfaces.

  * Remote machine display.
 The VirtualBox Remote Desktop Extension (VRDE) enables high-performance remote access to any running virtual machine.
 This extension supports the Remote Desktop Protocol (RDP) originally built into Microsoft Windows, with special additions for full client USB support.